dphun123/CSC365ExerciseDiary/peer_review_response.md

 - Having authentication so I can't just do "my diary id - 1" to find someone else's diary would probably be a good idea.

-  - Fixed.
+  - Implemented.
 Set up authentication/authorization for all the diary endpoints.

 - Consider not having an API key required, as potential users should be able to access all the routes.